On the structure of affine flat group schemes over discrete valuation rings, II: Neron blowups of formal subgroup schemes in differential Galois theory

 Let be the obvious functors.
 Grothendieck's existence theorem \cite[Theorem 8.4.2]{Illusie}, henceforth called GFGA, says that \emph{if $f$ is proper}, then $\Ph$ is an equivalence of $R$-linear $\ot$-categories.
 Using the notion of stratification, we have:

 \begin{prp} Assume that $f:X\to S$ is proper.
 Then, $\mm D\Ph$ is an equivalence. \end{prp}

-\begin{proof}For the sake of clarity, we choose to avoid the obvious proof, so that the number of verifications relying on canonical identifications is reduced.
+\begin{proof}One obvious proof is to apply GFGA to the isomorphisms of coherent sheaves on the proper $S$-schemes $P^\nu_{X/S}$ (the Taylor isomorphisms) and then prove that these define a stratification.
+For the sake of clarity, we choose to avoid the second step, so that the number of verifications relying on canonical identifications is reduced.
 In taking this approach, we shall require Lemma \ref{14.09.2017--1} below; its proof is simple and we leave it to the reader.

 \emph{Essential surjectivity:} Due to GFGA, we need to prove the following \begin{claim*} Let $\ce\in\bb{Coh}(X)$, and assume that (i) each $\ce_n:=\co_{X_n}\ot \ce$ has the structure of a $\cd(X_n/S_n)$-module, and (ii) the canonical isomorphisms $\al_n:u_n^*\ce_{n+1}\to\ce_n$ preserve these structures.
 Then $\ce$ carries a $\cd(X/S)$-module structure, and $\mm D\Ph(\ce)=(\ce_n,\al_n)$.